Sir Michael Rocks: 2011–13: Solo mixtapes

 In 2011 both Rocks and Inglish began working on solo material separate from The Cool Kids.
 However, they continued to help each other on their various projects and continued to tour together as the band.
 On March 14, 2011, Sir Michael Rocks released his debut solo album, the Rocks Report mixtape, which featured twenty five original songs and skits.
 Guest appearances include Like and Mibbs of Pac Div, Sir Charles, and Trademark Da Skydiver, with production by Ski Beatz, Madlib, and others.

 This mixtape was followed on October 2, 2011, by Premier Politics.
 The album features sixteen tracks with Rocks doing most of the writing on all.
 About the production process, Rocks stated "It didn't take too long because I'm a studio rat, so I'll be in the lab for 2 weeks straight, 10 hours a day, and just grind out non-stop."
 A number of different producers besides Rocks contributed, including the Alchemist.
 He also released a collection of sweatshirts and T-shirts with the release of the Premier Politics, promoting various independent designers.

-On October 23, 2011, it was announced that Rocks joined forces with the independent label Jet Life Recordings, a Warner Bros. imprint owned by fellow rap artist Curren$y, who Rocks had first had befriended over Myspace around 2008.
+On October 23, 2011, it was announced that Rocks joined forces with the independent label Jet Life Recordings, a Warner Bros. imprint owned by fellow rap artist Curren$y, whom Rocks had first befriended over Myspace around 2008.
 Rocks appeared as a featured artist on a number of the albums released by the label.
 In 2011, this included "1st Place" (featuring Currensy, Trademark Da Skydiver, Young Roddy & Mikey Rocks), which appeared on the album Jet World Order.
 Rocks toured in late 2011 on the Smoker's Club Tour, which featured Curren$y, Method Man, Smoke DZA and Big K.R.I.T.
 While working on solo material he also continued to work on music with The Cool Kids.